 And how to make sense of it...

 If you are NHS Medical Staff, a University Student, Armed Forces personnel (current or past) or on State Benefits, you might be eligible for professional therapy at no charge.
-Click here to find out more.
+Check out the 'Find a Practitioner' page.

 When you're seeking help for a psychological problem, you can quickly discover that there are so many different therapies to choose from that trying to decide can make you anxious!